funengineering/funengineering.github.io/_posts/2025-02-18-02-RPi-based_temperature_and_humidity_logger_for_Shelly_HT (1).md

 <img src="/docs/assets/img/ht_logger/Screenshot_20250309-171133.png" alt="Publishing a message" width="200"/> <img src="/docs/assets/img/ht_logger/Screenshot_20250309-171215.png" alt="Seeing the message on the mobile device" width="200"/>

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-03-09%20171300.png" alt="Seeing the message on the RPi" width="400"/>

+At this point, you might want to shut down your RPi, remove the SDCard and create a backup image of the SDCard.
+This will allow you go back to this point by flashing this image to SDCard if anything goes wrong later on.